canonical/kafka-operator/docs/how-to/h-manage-message-schemas.md

 juju run karapace/leader get-password username="operator"
 ```

-With this password, list all registered schemas using:
+To check that Karapace works correctly, list all registered schemas using the password from the previous command's output:

 ```bash
 curl -u operator:<password> -X GET http://<karapace-unit-ip>:8081/subjects